No Bin No Way

 I did a search (naturally!) and came up with the term “direct composting,” or “trench composting.”

 Basically you just dig a trench in your garden and dump in your scraps and bury them.
 Easy peasey!
 We tried it last year and it WAS easy and this year when we dug the area up, the scraps were nowhere to be seen and we were left with super charged fertile soil in its place.
+For professional assistance with your garden or other outdoor projects and for a landcaping contractor Greensboro, contact Ground Scapes.

 Since I’m all about easy and cheap projects, direct composting is perfect for our garden.